MoRMatipour/Online-Retail-E-commerce-Dashboard-Postgress-SQL-Power-BI-/README.md

 ---

-## Inserting the Dataset into PostgreSQL🗄️
+## Inserting the Dataset into PostgreSQL

 To process and analyze the Online Retail dataset efficiently, I first created a **PostgreSQL table** to store the raw data.
 This structured storage allows accurate querying and seamless integration with downstream analytics and Power BI dashboards.